joebustard/Barnacle/Make3D/Make3D/Data/ReadMe.txt

 Added some texture processing to platelet tool (still has some issues with holes) Added Spring tool, which makes springs
 Added automatic creation of empty library
-Added ability to add selected object in project to the library
+Added ability to copy selected object in project to the library

 Fixed bug where platelet tool "forgot" that a previously created plate was hollow Fixed bug in Shaped Wall tool which prevented triangular walls